 - Do not discuss the accident with the at-fault driver.

 - Obtain the police report.

 St. Louis Motorcycle Accident Lawyer

 If you have been involved in a car or motorcycle accident in St. Louis, contact The Hoffmann Law Firm, L.L.C.
-For over 15 years our law firm has been fighting to protect the rights of auto accident victims in Missouri and Illinois.
+For 25 years our law firm has been fighting to protect the rights of auto accident victims in Missouri and Illinois.

 Call us today at (314) 361-4242 to schedule a free consultation.